 All children who come to East Beaumaris Kindergarten have a right to feel and be safe.
 The welfare of the children in our care will always be our first priority and we have a zero-tolerance approach to child abuse.
 We aim to provide a child-safe and child-friendly environment where children feel safe and have fun.

-Extended Care is presently offered during 2020 as an extension of our four year old program.
-In recognition of community needs, we are committed to providing relaxing and stimulating activities during Extended Care sessions.
-Extended Care has an intentional mindfulness focus, although we also take part in community walks, cooking/baking and science experiments.
+In recognition of community needs; we are committed to providing relaxing and stimulating activities during the longer 4 year old days.
+The later part of our days has an intentional mindfulness focus.
+We also take part in community walks, cooking/baking and science experiments.